Nested Data Load

 Replace: This drops any existing table of the same name, and then creates a new table.
 This guarantees that after the component succeeds the table matches the schema defined in this component, however any existing data in an existing table will be lost.

-Note: Since other database objects may depends upon this table,
+Note: Since other database objects depend upon this table,

 drop ... cascadeis used which may actually remove many other database objects.